Why should you care about PowerPoint?

 Name Cost Description Comments

 PPTAlchemy Anchor Free Adds extra “anchor” or “reference object” functionality to the native alignment features within PowerPoint.
-Select the shaped to be anchored followed by other shapes, hold down SHIFT or CONTROL, and use the standard alignment tools.
+Select the shape to be anchored followed by other shapes, hold down SHIFT or CONTROL, and use the standard alignment tools.
 As a bonus holding down CTRL and SHIFT aligns to the anchor AND resizes all other shapes to the exact same size.
-This lightweight add-in used to be part of my productivity stack until I discovered BrightSlide which offers the same functionality in addition to many other useful tools.
+This lightweight add-in used to be part of my productivity stack until I discovered PowerTools which offers the same functionality in addition to many other useful tools.

 THOR Free Add-in which allows you to copy and paste the size and position of an object across several slides.
-Once again, this add-in used to be part of my productivity stack until I discovered BrightSlide which also has a similar functionality with regards to copying the size and position of an object and pasting it across slides through its “Enhanced Format Painter” functionality.
+Once again, this add-in used to be part of my productivity stack until I discovered PowerTools which also has a similar functionality with regards to copying the size and position of an object and pasting it across slides through its “Enhanced Format Painter” functionality.

 Text to Outline Free Enables you to convert text to an outline (similar to how you can do this in Adobe Illustrator).
 This gives you greater control over your text format and can also be used to guarantee the portability of your presentation when it uses non-system fonts (i.e., custom fonts that the end user might not have installed) by allowing you to preserve the text font without the need to embed the font within the presentation.
 I primarily use fonts available on most operating systems, so I don't have much use for this functionality.